falcosecurity/falco-website/content/en/blog/falco-on-gke/index.md

     > If you choose to deploy a new cluster, you will need to wait until that finishes to click the `DEPLOY` button.

-With that Falco should be running on your GKE cluster.
+With that, Falco should be running on your GKE cluster.
 You can skip the next section, and continue with “Testing Falco”.

 ## Installing Falco with Helm